 But very truly I tell you, it is for your good that I am going away.
 Unless I go away, the Advocate will not come to you;

-It reminds me of that occasion in Ephesus when the Apostle Paul asked them, “Did you receive the Holy Spirit when you believed?”
-Acts 19:2.
+It reminds me of that occasion in Ephesus when the apostle Paul asked them, “Did you receive the Holy Spirit when you believed?”

 Remember what they said?
-They answered, “No, we have not even heard that there is a Holy Spirit.”
+They answered, “No, we have not even heard that there is a Holy Spirit” (Acts 19:2).

 So what if Jesus had never gone to the Father?
 What if he had never ascended?
-What if he were still here in the same sense he was on Earth following his resurrection and prior to his ascension?
+What if he were still here in the same sense he was on earth following his resurrection and prior to his ascension?
 Would we not still remain in an inferior and even incomplete state with respect to our relationship to him?
-He would be with us but not in us.
+He would be with us, but not in us.
 And maybe that’s the point I am laboring to make.
 It is not enough for Jesus to be with us.
-He must be with-in us and without he Holy Spirit he cannot be with-in us.
+He must be within us.
+And without the Holy Spirit, he cannot be within us.

-I am coming to believe as many of you, that the great awakening we long for will not so much be an awakening to Jesus but an awakening to the Holy Spirit, who is the only one who can awaken us to Jesus.
+I am coming to believe, as many of you, that the great awakening we long for will not so much be an awakening to Jesus but an awakening to the Holy Spirit, who is the only one who can truly awaken us to Jesus.

 Abba Father, we thank you for your Son, Jesus, who leads us to the Father and who gives us the gift of the Holy Spirit.
 Thank you that without Jesus we don’t know you and without the Holy Spirit we don’t know Jesus.
 Bring us into this holy mystery in an ever-deepening way that our lives might be filled with the Holy Spirit and so witness the reality of Jesus to others.
 It is in his name we pray, amen.